zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

   - softwareVersionValid `optional(bool)` - Flag to indicate whether the software version is valid or not (default true)
   - otaURL `optional(string)` - URL where to obtain the OTA image
   - otaFileSize `optional(string)`  - OtaFileSize is the total size of the OTA software image in bytes
-  - otaChecksum `optional(string)` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation.
-The digest SHALL have been computed using the algorithm specified in OtaChecksumType
+  - otaChecksum `optional(string)` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation (max 88 characters).
+The digest SHALL have been computed using the algorithm specified in OtaChecksumType.
-  - otaChecksumType `optional(string)` - Numeric identifier as defined in IANA Named Information Hash Algorithm Registry for the type of otaChecksum.
-For example, a value of 1 would match the sha-256 identifier, which maps to the SHA-256 digest algorithm
+  - otaChecksumType `optional(int32)` - Numeric identifier as defined in the [IANA Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg) for the type of otaChecksum.
+The chosen digest algorithm SHALL have a minimum length of 256 bits.
+To increase interoperability, this field SHALL be one of `1` (sha-256), `7` (sha-384), `8` (sha-512), `10` (sha3-256), `11` (sha3-384), `12` (sha3-512).
   - releaseNotesURL `optional(string)` - URL that contains product specific web page that contains release notes for the device model.
   - schemaVersion: `optional(uint16)` - Schema version to support backward/forward compatability.
 Should be equal to 0 (default 0)
   - specificationVersion `optional(uint32)` - **Deprecated.** Will be stated/stored in the `ComplianceInfo` record (set via `compliance certify-model` / `provision-model` / `update-compliance-info`).
 SpecificationVersion SHALL identify the specification version applicable to the device model.